Guide

 ISO15118 is a communication protocol that enables Plug&Charge functionality and Vehicle-to-Grid (V2G) capabilities.

-• Plug&Charge allows an EV to automatically identify and authorize itself to a compatible charging station on behalf of the driver.
-The EV driver only needs to plug in the car and charge exchange certificates for payment, eliminating the need for drivers to carry multiple payment cards or use mobile apps to access charging stations
+- Plug&Charge allows an EV to automatically identify and authorize itself to a compatible charging station on behalf of the driver using digital certificates, eliminating the need for drivers to carry multiple payment cards or use mobile apps to access charging stations.

 OpenADR